jsacevedo/penrod-weather/README.md

+## Penrod Weather Application

+Webpage to display the weather at the Penrod offices in Chicago, Dallas, Milwaukee, and Minneapolis.

+The application was built using React, the lightning design system CSS framework, and the OpenWeatherMap API.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>